skoldborg/React-Basics-Course/01 - Startup/README.md

     }
     ```

 5. We have a button! :tada: But it's looking kinda bleak.
 Let's remedy that by adding a bit of CSS.
 There are a lot of different approaches to styling components in React.
-We're going to start with plain 'ol vanilla CSS and then move on to something a bit more advanced (and a lot more powerful).
+We're going to start with plain 'ol vanilla CSS and then move on to something a bit more advanced (and a lot more powerful) later on.

     First off, grab the `reset.css` in the `resources` folder and put it into the `src` of your project.
 Then import it at the top of `index.tsx` in the same way as `index.css`.

     After that you are free to open up the link to the design in Figma and do your best to make your component match the design.
 Look under "Pages --> Library" for the actual component design as well as the colors used throughout the projects.
 You'll be reusing these colors a lot so it's a good idea to put them as CSS variables in the `index.css` file.

     The project uses the [Inconsolata](https://fonts.google.com/specimen/Inconsolata) font from Google Fonts.
 Find the font weights you need and load the font in `/public/index.html`.

+## Resources

 -   :books: Documentation